jasmineiris/cs177_Iro/README.md

 David Wayman:
 Essential for the game to be a game.
 Final game page: worked on test.js and index.html in bubbles folder; created score tracker, optional sound buttons, response to win or lose, replay features.
-All important for the game to become a game.

 Animated "Count the ... yellow circles" pages in Instruction folder: Updated content.